mrdjohnson/llm-x/README.md

 # Recent additions:

+- Chrome extension support!
+All the features of the web app, built into the browser
 - Gemini Nano support!
 - IndexedDB support!
 All text is now saved in IndexedDB instead of local storage
 - Auto-connect on load.
 If there is a server thats visible and ready to connect, we connect to it for you
-- LaTex support!
-- Users can connect to open ai compatible servers
-- Users can connect to multiple of the same server at the same time

 # How To Use: